SethMusker/TargetVet/README.md

  4. Extract supercontigs to use as targets for phylogenetics in closely related species (or population genomics): `TargetSupercontigs.R`.

 # Dependencies
-The R scripts run on the command line via `Rscript`.
+The R scripts run on the command line via `Rscript` (see examples below).
 The functions `VetHybPiper.sh` and `map_WGS_to_targets.sh` use the bash shell programming language, the standard for any UNIX-like OS.

 Dependencies:
 ```
 R (https://cran.r-project.org/)
 R packages:
-    progress
+    progress # for nice progress bars
-    optparse
+    optparse # for parsing opts
-    tidyverse
-    ggrepel
-    segmented
+    tidyverse # main workhorses are dplyr and tidyr.
+Also loads ggplot which does most of the plotting.
+    ggrepel # useful for labeling plots
+    segmented # for automated paralog detection
-    gplots
+    gplots # for paralogy heatmaps
-    dendextend
+    dendextend # for plotting dendrograms and/or phylogenies
+    ape # for phylogenetic trees
-    Biostrings
+    Biostrings # for handling sequences
-    Rsamtools
+    Rsamtools # for indexing and extracting sequences from reference genome(s)

 ##  To install these, run:
     install.packages(c("tidyverse","ggrepel","optparse","progress","segmented","gplots","dendextend"))